 3. Tivoli Gardens

-Our number two choice for things to do in Copenhagen is to go to Tivoli Gardens.
+Our number two choice for what you should do in Copenhagen is to go to Tivoli Gardens.
 We honestly nearly skipped this attraction and I am so glad that we didn’t.
-Tivoli is the most magical gardens we’ve ever visited.
+Tivoli is the most magical garden we’ve ever visited.
 The United States has Disneyland but Scandinavia has Tivoli.

 4. Take a Canal Tour

 The best way to see the city is by boat.
 Our boat guide told us that King Christian IV was a fan of Holland and wanted to model the city after Amsterdam.
 He created channels to have the look and feel of Amsterdam, but it also had a practical reason – to protect the Royal Danish Navy fleet.
 Today it is a beautiful way to get around to explore all the different islands and areas.

 Starting with a canal tour is an excellent way to get your bearings and see the highlights of the city before setting off to explore all the things to do in Copenhagen by foot.
 Hot tip: Get the Copenhagen Card that gives you access to more than 75 attractions and unlimited public transit.

 We’ve never been overly impressed by palaces.
 Often times we find touring them quite boring.
 But Christiansborg Palace was anything but boring.
 There are so many exhibits to see and it is absolutely beautiful.

 Everything is preserved to perfection and you can easily imagine royalty roaming these halls.

 Enjoying all the things to do in Copenhagen?
 Visit The Best of Bergen, Norway